-Zita has always been interested in people who create value in their field, so we have started a new series of articles in which you can get to know them a little more closely - with whom we have somewhat fallen in love.
+Zita has always been interested in people who create value in their field, which is why we started a new series of articles in which you can get to know them a little more closely - with whom we somehow fell in love.

 What are you reading now?

 I don't usually read several books at the same time, but in the past few days I have been reading several books.
 A few weeks ago, I started a book club, where we read Susan Taubes' book Divorce and one night every two weeks we discuss what the part we read gave to whom.
 I keep up with the group, so between two sessions I started reading books that I will cover in the autumn literary programs.
 I am alternately reading Krisztina Tóth's new novel A majom zamje and Péter Nádas' horror stories.